I know I can go down

 Set in the titular train roundhouse, the cast would entertain the audience — both the live, present one and those watching at home — with skits based around popular culture, as well as musical and dance acts, with a Framing Device of the Anyfamily family and what they went through day by day.

 The show ran from Snick's debut in 1992 until 1994 (although it remained in reruns until 1996), and it was conceived by Buddy Sheffield of In Living Color.
-The official fansite, Easychair Expressway, is here No relation to Chuck Norris' most powerful attack.
+The official fansite, Easychair Expressway, is here.

 This show provides examples of: